Categories

 The main sources of protein are legumes, grains and nuts.

-Refers to a diet that excludes or rarely includes meats.
+Refers to a diet that excludes or rarely includes meats, meat derived foods, and to varying extents, other animal products.

 Plant-based diet can reduce or maintain a healthy weight, lower risk factors of cholesterol, hypertension, and hemoglobin A-1 C.